-The home of the Yellow Jacket swimming and diving program is the Georgia Tech Aquatic Center (GTAC), located on the west side of campus as the foundation of the Campus Recreation Center (CRC).
+The home of the Yellow Jacket swimming and diving program is the McAuley Aquatic Center (MAC), located on the west side of campus as the foundation of the Campus Recreation Center (CRC).

 The facility was the site of all swimming, diving and synchronized swimming competition as well as the swimming portion of the modern pentathlon during the Centennial Olympic Games in the summer of 1996.

 Along with hosting the '96 Olympics, the MAC played host to the 2005 Men's and Women's Atlantic Coast Conference Swimming and Diving Championships, Feb.
 16-19, and Feb.
 23-26, and 2005 NCAA Zone Diving Championships.

 The Jackets posted a third-place finish during the men's ACC meet, marking the second highest finish in program history, falling behind the second-place finish in 2001.